nimoseminov/A-Julia-Based-Study-of-Real-Lines-on-Del-Pezzo-Surfaces-of-Degree-3-and-4-in-RP-and-RP-/README.md

   $$\quad\quad$$ Here, $$|L_i \cap L_j|$$ denotes the number of intersection points between the real lines $$L_i$$ and $$L_j$$ $$(i \neq j)$$.

-- Due to limitations in floating-point precision, it is currently not possible to accurately determine the intersection relations between real lines on cubic del Pezzo surfaces using numerical methods.
-Therefore, the corresponding intersection-checking code is **not** publicly available.
-I only provide code for:
+- Due to limitations in floating-point precision, it is currently **not possible** to accurately determine the intersection relations between real lines on cubic del Pezzo surfaces using numerical methods.
+However, the corresponding **intersection-checking code is now publicly available for reference purposes only**, as its numerical accuracy cannot be fully guaranteed.

+  The code currently provides:

   1. counting the number of real lines
   2. outputting their approximate equations
+  3. checking intersections among real lines (approximate; for reference only)

-  (note: these equations are always approximations due to numerical errors).
+  *(Note: All equations and intersection data are approximate due to numerical errors.)*

   For quartic del Pezzo surfaces, the code for detecting real lines is still under active development.
 For the same reasons related to numerical precision, it is currently **not** feasible to reliably determine the intersection relations among these real lines.

   At this stage, the implementation only supports:

   1. counting the number of real lines
   2. **does not** yet support outputting their approximate equations.

 - For further details, please refer to the [project page](https://nimoseminov.github.io/publication/2025-07-05-topologische-klassifikation-kubischer-flaechen-julia) and the associated document: [Topological Classification (PDF)](https://nimoseminov.github.io/files/Praktikum_Aufgaben.pdf).

 ## References